 - Psoriasis is a chronic condition with no cure at this time.
 Living with psoriasis means that patients will need to adjust their lifestyle to minimize factors that worsen psoriasis, and care for their skin appropriately.

 - Psoriasis plaques are patches of extremely dry and scalp skin.
 Moisturizing the affected sites minimizes itch and dryness, and just as importantly, improves the appearance of the affected sites.
 Moisturizing should be a daily routine for those that have visible psoriasis.

-- Injuries can cause psoriasis to form on the injured site via a well known phenomenon called koebnerization.
+- Injuries can cause psoriasis to form on the injured site via a well-known phenomenon called koebnerization.
 For this reason, those with psoriasis need to take care to protect their skin from injury.

 - Stress, alcohol, or certain drugs can trigger psoriasis or cause existing psoriasis to worsen in many people.
-Living healthy overall is an important part of managing disease.
+Living healthy overall is an important part of managing the disease.

 - Psoriasis can have a social and psychological impact on many patients.
 Don’t fight it alone.
 There are many support groups; they can be your doctor, family, friends, or an online support group.

 - Topical treatments are the standard response to mild or moderate psoriasis.
-In addition to moisturizers which improve appearance and help remove scale, several topical medications help control inflammation.
+In addition to moisturizers which improve the appearance and help remove scale, several topical medications help control inflammation.

 - Calcipotriene is a synthetic form of vitamin D which helps control the rate at which skin cells grow.
 Although it can be irritating for some people, it is often used in conjunction with other treatment to control plaques.

 - Several other topical treatments like coal tar, salicylic acid, and clobetasol propionate can help treat psoriasis.